 Technological innovation has helped to lead this charge: the evolution of “Anytime, Anywhere” technology has opened the door for many independent professionals to be top tier collaborators and coordinators without the need for a single in-person interaction.
 While nothing compares to the value of “pressing the flesh,” the best consultants create the next best experience in their virtual collaboration tactics.

-The items below can help make your virtual office a reality.
+The online collaboration tools below can help make your virtual office a reality.

 1. Skype and Google Voice

 Are you a talker, or does your area of expertise involve a lot of discussions over the phone?
 Softphone has become the go-to mechanism for all voice communication for the independent professional.
 Essentially, a softphone is a software program that allows one to make telephone calls using their computer, tablet, or cellular device, rather than using a traditional, line-in-the-wall phone.
 Today’s technology allows working professionals to make telephone calls without a phone!

 Essentially, all one needs is a headset or USB phone, and your portable workstation can become a portable power station.
 One can toggle standard phone controls, in addition to availability status, auto-responses and messages, as well as online text messaging.
 Two industry standards in this space, which include levels of use one can try for free, include Skype and Google Voice.
 Google Voice enables users to create their own telephone number for all of their phone numbers/extensions – this way business conversations stay in one place, with that place not being your personal home or cellular phone.